zuhlke/ah-poc-sapi-cc-bal/README.md

 - Send a request like `/perRequestDelayRangeMs?min=100&max=200` to set the per-request random delay range.
 In this case, there will be a delay for each request between 100ms and 200ms.
   - Note that both the min and max values must be integers, don't give it negative integers because that would be silly.
 It would also be silly to give a max value that is less than the min value.

+## Resetting the SAPI's behaviour to default

+- Send a request `/reset` and the currently configured behaviour policy for the SAPI will be reset.
+This means that no failures will be artificially induced and there will be no artificial delay on responses.

 ## Configurable SAPI Wish list

 - Specify failure rate